ckan/ckan/INSTALL_CIOOS_CKAN.md

 sudo docker exec -it ckan /usr/local/bin/ckan-paster --plugin=ckanext-spatial ckan-pycsw set_keywords -p /usr/lib/ckan/venv/src/pycsw/default.cfg -u http://localhost:5000
 sudo docker exec -it ckan /usr/local/bin/ckan-paster --plugin=ckanext-spatial ckan-pycsw load -p /usr/lib/ckan/venv/src/pycsw/default.cfg -u http://localhost:5000
 sudo docker exec -it ckan /usr/local/bin/ckan-paster --plugin=ckanext-spatial ckan-pycsw clear -p /usr/lib/ckan/venv/src/pycsw/default.cfg

+### errors while pycsw loading
+if you get "Error:Cannot commit to repository" and "HINT:  Values larger than 1/3 of a buffer page cannot be indexed." you are liekly loading abstracts or other fields that are to big to be indexed in the database.
+You can either remove the index or switch to an index using the md5 encoded version of the value.
+#### connect to db
+sudo docker exec -i db psql -U ckan
+\c pycsw
+#### remove index
+DROP INDEX ix_records_abstract;
+#### add md5 index
+CREATE INDEX ix_records_abstract ON records((md5(abstract)));
 ---
 # Troubleshooting